DSD-DBS/capella-collab-manager/CONTRIBUTING.md

    *Hint*: If you already have the k8d cluster running and the if you have the application deployed, then no configuration values need to be adjusted.

+   *Hint*: You can run `python -m t4cclient.config.diff` after each update to check if your config is up to date.

 4. This step is only **necessary, if you use the self signed certificate** option for the oauth mock.

    If you don't have the certificate in your local certificate store, please execute the following command: